Emmotes/ic_spoilers/docs/season_4.md

         }
     ],
     "requirements": [],
-    "description": {"desc": "Increase the damage of the Companions of the Hall Champions by $amount%, and all of the Companions of the Hall Champions are available to be used if Icewind Dale is the current campaign, even if they do not currently qualify based on variant or patron restrictions."}, "id": 1527,
+    "description": {"desc": "Increases the damage of the Companions of the Hall Champions by $amount%, and all of the Companions of the Hall Champions are available to be used if Icewind Dale is the current campaign, even if they do not currently qualify based on variant or patron restrictions."}, "id": 1527,
     "flavour_text": "",
-    "graphic_id": 0,
+    "graphic_id": 5888,
     "properties": {
+        "retain_on_slot_changed": true,
         "is_formation_ability": true,
+        "spec_option_post_apply_info": "Champions in Formation Targeted: $num_targets",
         "owner_use_outgoing_description": true
     }
 }